psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729028-085db9ea-9f5d-4829-8376-11e6822d31e3.png)

-*Figure 80: Pie chart diagram to display the Sheep Wool production according to the development Region of Nepal.*
+*Figure: Pie chart diagram to display the Sheep Wool production according to the development Region of Nepal.*

 The above pie chart represents the total production of sheep wools in